linto-ai/linto-punctuation/README.md

 ### Through the message broker

-STT-Worker accepts requests with the following arguments:
+Punctuation-Worker accepts requests with the following arguments:
 ```file_path: str, with_metadata: bool```

 * <ins>text</ins>: (str or list) A sentence or a list of sentences.